Learn more about the Berkeley Pre-College Scholars Program

 High school graduates: Students who have graduated from high school before the start of summer classes are not eligible for the Pre-College Scholars program.
 High school graduates can attend Berkeley Summer Sessions as a visiting student and need to apply using the visiting student application.

 *All students are required to have valid health insurance coverage for the duration of the program.
 If you do not have health insurance, you should purchase coverage before your arrival to Berkeley.
-For suggestions regarding health insurance options, please visit this page.
+For suggestions regarding health insurance options, please visit the University Health Services website.

 The program provides an "Emergency Use Only" insurance plan that can be used locally.
 When using this plan for doctor's appointments, emergencies, prescriptions, or other health care visits, students might be asked to pay the healthcare provider out of pocket, and then submit a claim for reimbursement.